4 Student Loan Repayment Options — and How to Choose the Right One for You

 What student loan repayment options are available to me?

-Borrowers with federal student loans can choose from any of the federal repayment plans, including the standard 10-year repayment plan, or income-driven repayment options.
-For private student loans, repayment options will be determined by the lender.
+Borrowers with federal student loans can choose from any of the federal repayment plans, including the standard 10-year repayment plan, or income-driven repayment options, including the new SAVE plan introduced by the Biden Administration at the end of June 2023, which is designed to make student loan debt more manageable.

 What is a standard repayment plan for student loans?

-The standard repayment plan for federal student loans is fixed monthly payments over a period of 10 years.
+The Standard Repayment Plan for federal student loans is fixed monthly payments over a period of 10 years.
 For consolidation loans, repayment may extend up to 30 years.

 How long is a typical student loan repayment?